web-warrior/AlaskaAir-AuroDemoV3/README.md

 ### Live Auro Demo v3 VITE/REACT v19 Build

-View a LIVE v3 build of "Auro Demo v3 VITE/REACT v19 build"
+View a LIVE v3 build of "Auro Demo v3" that uses VITE/REACT v19 build with SASS/SCSS and Lit.

 https://eye-4design.org/AuroDemo/ - migrated/updated and maintained by Jenny M as of 1/1/2025, and is used for research and reference purposes